joejag/techblog/_posts/2019-08-16-the-bug-that-led-to-strike-action.md

 <p class='header-image'><img width="100%" src="{{ site.url }}/assets/2019/strike.jpg"/>
 <a class="attribution" href="https://www.pexels.com/photo/people-rallying-carrying-on-strike-signage-1094323/">'Rallying' by Martin Lopez</a></p>

-I've just remembered about the time I was asked to help fix a bug in production and ended up being named by a trade union as a reason they are going on strike.
+I've just remembered the time I was asked to help fix a bug in production and ended up being named by a trade union as a reason they are going on strike.

 It was my first week at the org after joining via a consultancy.
 The bug was a NullPointerException with a stack trace and line number.
 Fairly simple right?
 Look at the line in question and figure out what has been overlooked that allowed it to be null.